Road Trip Tips | Things To Know Before You Drive

 Planning a road trip?
 Need some road trip tips?!

 Solo road trips are my thing!
-I have driven from Southern California to Vancouver, Canada 3 times by myself.
-I have driven to Vegas from San Diego by myself countless times.
+I have driven from Southern California to Vancouver, Canada 3 times by myself and to Vegas from San Diego by myself countless times.
 When I was in Canada in 2015, I drove around Vancouver Island by myself.
 And I can’t even count how many times I have driven to either Seattle or Portland alone.
 When I was in college, my girlfriends and I did a road trip across Canada.
 More recently, my brother, sister-in-law, and I drove around Morocco in 2016.
-It’s obvious that I love road trips!
-I wanted to share some helpful road trip tips with you before start yours!
+It’s obvious I love road trips!
+Before you drive off, I wanted to share my helpful road trip tips to make sure your journey is safe!